Four models of corporate entrepreneurship

 However, the opportunist model works well only in trusting corporate cultures that are open to experimentation and that have diverse social networks behind the official hierarchy.
 “There need to be multiple executives who can say yes to a new business concept.
 Without that type of environment, good ideas can easily fall through organisation cracks or receive insufficient funding to prove feasible”, say Wolcott and Lippitz.

 In contrast to the opportunist model of diffused ownership and ad hoc resource allocation, the enabler model has dedicated resources.
-“Early stages of new business conception are explicitly supported, encouraged, and often strategically channeled, with a promise of serious management attention to those concepts that look promising.”
-But the enabler model is not only about allocating capital for corporate entrepreneurship.
-It is also about personal development and executive engagement.
+“Early stages of new business conceptions are explicitly supported, encouraged and often strategically channeled, with a promise of serious management attention to those concepts that look promising.”
+But the enabler model is not only about allocating capital for corporate entrepreneurship, it is also about personal development and executive engagement.

-In the third model, the advocate (with focused ownership and ad hoc resource allocation), a company assigns organisational ownership for driving the creation of new businesses to a designated corporate-level group, but it intentionally provides the group with only a modest budget.
-Advocate organisations act as evangelists and innovation experts, facilitating corporate entrepreneurship in conjunction with business units, which must demonstrate their commitment to new business development by paying most of the bills, as the authors note.
+In the third model - the advocate (with focused ownership and ad hoc resource allocation) - a company assigns organisational ownership for driving the creation of new businesses to a designated corporate-level group, but it intentionally provides the group with only a modest budget.
+Advocate organisations act as evangelists and innovation experts, facilitating corporate entrepreneurship in conjunction with business units which must demonstrate their commitment to new business developments by paying most of the bills, as the authors note.

-Thanks for taking the time to read our blog post on the four models of corporate entrepreneurship.
+Thanks for taking the time to read our blog post on the four models of corpoprate entrepreneurship.
 If you are thinking about studying in Germany, PFH offers a Master’s Degree in General Management.
-While if you are interested in being even more international, we also offer dual degree programmes, where you study part of your time in New York, London, Bordeaux or even Australia and receive two degrees.
+If, however, you are interested in becoming even more international, we also offer dual degree programmes, where you would study partly in New York, London, Bordeaux or even Australia and receive two degrees.

 At PFH we make sure you enjoy your study abroad experience to the fullest while getting high-quality education!